ckan/ckanext-xloader/README.rst

 ckanext-shift
 =============

 Loads CSV (and similar) data into CKAN's DataStore.
-Designed as a replacement for DataPusher, since it offers roughly twice the speed and more robustness.
+Designed as a replacement for DataPusher because it offers roughly twice the speed and more robustness.

+**OpenGov Inc.** has sponsored this development with the aim of benefiting open data infrastructure worldwide.

 -------------------------------
 Key differences from DataPusher